About Me

 Research Interests

 My research centers on the use of artificial intelligence for decision making in operations, with a focus on personalization, prediction, and persuasion.
 I work at the intersection of marketplace analytics, service operations, and AI for social good—addressing critical issues such as algorithmic fairness, AI copyright infringement, and implicit biases in large language models.
-Methodologically, I employ optimization techniques, conduct causal inference, and use natural language processing and machine learning to analyze unstructured data, generate business insights, and address complex operational challenges.
+Methodologically, I draw on optimization, causal inference, and machine learning—particularly natural language processing—to analyze unstructured data, uncover business insights, and tackle complex operational challenges.

 Contact